curlsli/webpack-book/docs/en/building/03_code_splitting.md

 W> The syntax works only with JavaScript after configuring it the right way.
 If you use another environment you may have to use alternatives covered in the following sections.

-T> There's an older syntax, [require.ensure](https://webpack.js.org/api/module-methods/#require-ensure).
+> There's an older syntax, [require.ensure](https://webpack.js.org/api/module-methods/#require-ensure).
 In practice the new syntax can cover the same functionality.
 See also [require.include](https://webpack.js.org/api/module-methods/#require-include).

-T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
+> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
 You get back to this topic in the *Multiple Pages* chapter.

-{pagebreak}

 ## Setting Up Code Splitting